PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

 Other Applications
 ------------------

-- Submodules can be any developed skillets, or smaller skillets pre-built
+    With the Playlist Framework, there are many new options for how skillets can be built.
+A few use cases not included in this tutorial are listed below.
+        * Any repo with developed skillets can be added as a submodule
+        * Existing skillets can be broken into smaller sub-skillets and included in a playlist
-- If don't want to use submodules, can add the sub-skillets directly to the host repository
+        * If submodules are too complex, the sub-skillets can be added directly to the host repository
+        * Playlist Includes can see any sub-skillets within the playlist repository directory or submodule
+        * More than one submodule can be added, if needed